 A. Annual Re-Examinations: LHA will conduct annual re-examinations, unless otherwise noted in the Moving to Work biennial re-examination policy.

+1. Overview

-Re-examinations are conducted on the household's income and family composition in order to determine the appropriate Total Tenant Payment, Unit Size and Tenant Rent.
-A Personal Declaration form, authorization of release form, and other required forms must be completed by each participant family at each annual re-exam.
-LHA will assist the family with completing the required forms upon request.
+- Re-examinations are conducted on the household's income and family composition in order to determine the appropriate Total Tenant Payment, Unit Size and Tenant Rent. - b.
+A Personal Declaration form, authorization of release form, and other required forms must be completed by each participant family at each annual re-exam. - c.
+LHA will assist the family with completing the required forms upon request. - d.
 The family will be provided notification ninety (90) calendar days prior to the anniversary date to allow the family adequate notice to complete the re-exam process.
-Anniversary date is defined in the definition section of this plan.
-In addition LHA may shorten an annual re-examination date to balance work load or to coincide with other annual functions such as matching with tax credit certification so the both activities occur at the same time.

-Moving to Work (MTW) biennial re-examinations for elderly and disabled households: Starting April 1, 2009, LHA will conduct re-examinations of an elderly or disabled household at least every two years.
-An elderly or disabled household is any family where the head, spouse, co-head or sole member is at least 62 years of age or a person with a disability as defined by Social Security Administration.

-Pre-existing program participants (elderly and disabled households only): For households issued new vouchers in the MTW Housing Choice Voucher program prior to April 1, 2009, LHA has established the following policy to transition into the biennial re-examination policy.
-The transition period for pre-existing participants (elderly and disabled households only) will begin with annual re-examinations effective July 1, 2009 and end June 30, 2010.
-The next re-examination for all elderly and disabled "pre-existing" households will be conducted on a random selection based on the last digit in their social security number except for MTW 27% hardship households.
-For existing elderly and disabled VASH program participants whose annual re-examinations were scheduled to be conducted between December 2011 through November 2012, LHA will delay their annual re-examination to the following year, and conduct re-examinations every two years, thereafter.

-Random Selection: Elderly and disabled households whose last annual re-examination or admission date is effective July 1, 2008 through June 30, 2009 will be selected for their next annual re-examination according to the following random selection process.
-An elderly or disabled household who is not designated with the 27% hardship and their head of household's last social security number is an odd numbered digit will have their biennial re-examination conducted this next year between July 1, 2009 and June 30, 2010, and every two years there after.
-Elderly and disabled households whose head of household's last social security number ends with an even numbered digit or if the household was designated with 27% hardship rule (odd or even social security number) will have their re-examination bypassed the first year between July 1, 2009 and June 30, 2010 and conducted the following year and every two years thereafter.

-Pre-existing elderly or disabled Head of Household social security number's ending with 1, 3, 5, 7, 9 will have their biennial re-exam conducted in July 2009 through 2010 according to the month the re-examination is due.

-Pre-existing elderly or disabled Head of Household social security number's ending with 0,

-2,4, 6, 8 and 27% designated hardship households will have their biennial re-exam conducted in July 2010 through 2011 according to the month the re-examination is due.

-Hardship households: Any elderly or disabled households designated as "hardship" household under the 27% MTW policy with a next re-examination date of July 1, 2009 through June 30, 2010 will have their annual re-examination immediately by-passed for one year, then and completed the following and every two years thereafter. year.
-For example, July 1, 2009 elderly or disabled household under the 27% hardship rule would have their next annual reexamination completed by July 1, 2010.

-1. Family Responsibilities: The family is responsible to cooperate with LHA to complete the annual re-exam accurately and timely.
-LHA will provide the family a minimum of two (2) notification letters to complete an annual re-exam.
-The first and second notification letters will allow the family to respond to LHA within ten (10) calendar days and complete the interview and eligibility process within sixty (60) calendar days from the date of the first letter.
-Should the family fail to complete the re-exam process within sixty (60) days of the first letter, the family may be terminated from the program.

-A third letter will be sent to the family stating the termination date and right to an informal hearing.
-Reinstatement is not an option after the termination date, and the family must re-apply for assistance.
-Reinstatement is possible for a participant with disabilities who fails to comply with responding to the process for a reason related to their disability.
+Anniversary date is defined in the definition section of this plan. - e.
+In addition LHA may shorten an annual re-examination date to balance work load or to coincide with other annual functions such as matching with tax credit certification so the both activities occur at the same time. - 2.
+Moving to Work (MTW) biennial re-examinations for elderly and disabled households: - a.
+Starting April 1, 2009, LHA will conduct re-examinations of an elderly or disabled household at least every two years. - b.
+An elderly or disabled household is any family where the head, spouse, co-head or sole member is at least 62 years of age or a person with a disability as defined by Social Security Administration. - 3.
+Family Responsibilities: The family is responsible to cooperate with LHA to complete the annual re-exam accurately and timely. - a.
+LHA will provide the family a minimum of two (2) notification letters to complete an annual re-exam. - b.
+The first and second notification letters will allow the family to respond to LHA within ten (10) calendar days and complete the interview and eligibility process within sixty (60) calendar days from the date of the first letter. - c.
+Should the family fail to complete the re-exam process within sixty (60) days of the first letter, the family may be terminated from the program. - d.
+A third letter will be sent to the family stating the termination date and right to an informal hearing. - e.
+Reinstatement is not an option after the termination date, and the family must reapply for assistance. - f.
+Reinstatement is possible for a participant with disabilities who fails to comply with responding to the process for a reason related to their disability. - 4.
+LHA Responsibilities: It will be LHA's responsibility to send the notification letters in accordance with the following: - a.
+1st Notification letter: LHA should send to family within a minimum of 90 calendar days prior to anniversary date. - b.
+2nd Notification letter: LHA should submit to family within 5 working days of family's failure to respond to the request(s) of 1st notification letter or the family's failure to complete the requirements of the re-exam within 10 calendar days.

-- 2. LHA Responsibilities: It will be LHA's responsibility to send the notification letters in accordance with the following: - 1st Notification letter: LHA should send to family within a minimum of 90 calendar days prior to anniversary date. - 2nd Notification letter: LHA should submit to family within 5 working days of family's failure to respond to the request(s) of 1st notification letter or the family's failure to complete the requirements of the re-exam with in 10 calendar days. - 3rd letter (termination): LHA should submit no later than 5 working days from the family's failure to meet the requests on the 2nd notification letter or no later the 30 calendar days prior to the anniversary date whichever is shorter. - 3.
+- c.
+3rd letter (termination): LHA should submit no later than 5 working days from the family's failure to meet the requests on the 2nd notification letter or no later the 30 calendar days prior to the anniversary date whichever is shorter. - 5.
 Zero Income: Families who claim zero income must provide a written declaration as to how they are paying their bills with zero income.
 These families will be required to cooperate with quarterly income re-certifications and rents will be changed according to the changes.